scpwiki/wikijump/client/docs/websites.md

 There is a template for making websites, and it can be found in the `templates/website-template` folder.

-1. Create a folder in `web/` that is the name of your website.
+1. Create a folder in `web/` named the same as the website's package name.

 2. Copy the contents of `templates/website-template` into the new folder.